Embed rich media

 mediaembed parameter in your

-tinymce.init and have our Cloud services do the work for you.
+tinymce.init and have the Tiny Cloud services do the work for you.

 If you’d rather deploy Enhanced Media Embed via the Self-hosted package, you have a little more work to do.
 Once you’ve got the server-side component installed, additional configuration to your